Separation is Optimal for LQR under Intermittent Feedback: Optimality of Symmetric Policies

 \begin{lemma} Let \(\ell = N-\tau-s\) for some \(s \ge 1\).
 Then,

 and

 \end{lemma} \begin{proof} See Appendix~\ref{Appendix_D}. \end{proof}

-To better illustrate the cost structures in \eqref{eqn:V_l_Q_s+1} and \eqref{eqn:V_l-1_Q_s+1}, we consider the example shown in Fig.~\ref{fig:dp_diagram}, where the horizon is \(N-1=7\), the delay is fixed to \(\tau=2\), and the initial budget is \(Q_0=3\).
+To better illustrate the cost structures in \eqref{eqn:V_l_Q_s+1} and \eqref{eqn:V_l-1_Q_s+1}, we consider the example trellis diagram shown in Fig.~\ref{fig:dp_diagram}, where the horizon is \(N-1=7\), the delay is fixed to \(\tau=2\), and the initial budget is \(Q_0=3\).
 Several observations can be made directly from this diagram.

 First, note that the estimation error is defined only up to \(k = N-1\) (see the equivalent problem \(P_3\)).
 Accordingly, the effective horizon is \(N-1\), which already reveals the infeasibility of the delay-free case.
-Since \(\tau = 2\), the diagram permits transitions to the right by at most one step, thereby demonstrating that zero-delay switching is not admissible.
+Since \(\tau = 2\), the diagram permits transitions to the right by at most one step, thereby demonstrating that zero-delay scheduling is not admissible.

-Second, due to the finite budget, once the system reaches the green path, sufficient budget remains to switch at every subsequent time step.
-This path therefore corresponds to the ``always switch'' regime, and the associated costs are derived in \eqref{eqn:V_l_Q_s+1}.
-Conversely, reaching the blue path indicates that the budget has been fully depleted, forcing the system to follow the ``never switch'' regime thereafter.
-As a result, the red branches represent infeasible transitions and are excluded.
+Second, due to the finite budget, once the system reaches the green path, sufficient budget remains to update at every subsequent time step.
+This path therefore corresponds to the ``always update'' regime, and the associated costs are derived in~\eqref{eqn:V_l_Q_s+1}.
+In contrast, reaching the blue path indicates that the budget has been fully depleted, which forces the system to follow the ``never update'' regime thereafter.
+Accordingly, the red branches correspond to infeasible transitions and are excluded from consideration.

-Finally, the yellow highlighted path corresponds to the intermediate case in which the system chooses not to switch at the current stage but retains enough budget to switch at all subsequent stages.
-The costs associated with this scenario are derived in \eqref{eqn:V_l-1_Q_s+1}.
+Next, the yellow highlighted path corresponds to an intermediate case in which the system chooses not to update at the current stage, while still retaining sufficient budget to update at all subsequent stages.
+The costs associated with this scenario are derived in~\eqref{eqn:V_l-1_Q_s+1}.

+Finally, note that in the trellis diagram shown in Fig.~\ref{fig:dp_diagram}, the cost associated with each branch depends on the time elapsed since the most recent update.
+Therefore, the underlying state is not fully characterized by the pair $(k, Q)$ alone; rather, an additional state variable is required to capture the time of the most recent update.
+This effectively introduces an additional dimension to the state space.

 We now present the main result of the paper, establishing the optimality of symmetric policies defined in~\eqref{defn:sym_pol}.
+The proof proceeds by showing that, for the costs associated with the yellow branches, and for any path reaching these branches, the resulting total cost is minimized only under symmetric policies.